Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Holy balls, he *fuckin’* ***knew.***

 ...He picked up the scanner and pointed it downwards, prompting a hearty burst of gut-busting chitters.
-Sure enough, the organs he was scanning were present, but…
+Sure enough, the organs he was scanning were present, but...

 They’d been burned, all right.
 Burned and repaired, but forever sterilized by ionizing radiation.